varigence/docs/posts/2018-04-18-bimlflex-dimension-and-facts.md

 For Azure SQL Data Warehouse there are additional features available, such as splitting and compressing the export files for optimized load across the chosen data warehouse configuration.

-Once the changes are done, the BimlStudio project will provide all required artefacts for implementing the data warehouse on Azure SQL Data warehouse.
+Once the changes are done, the BimlStudio project will provide all required artifacts for implementing the data warehouse on Azure SQL Data warehouse.
 This includes packages for extracting data from the source database into flat file, the mechanism to move them to Azure Blob Storage, the External Table definitions to expose the data from the files to the data warehouse and the ELT load Stored Procedures that loads the facts and dimensions with the data from the files.
 For convenience and orchestration help there are also an SSIS project with a package that calls all the load Stored Procedures in the right order.

 ## Watch BimlFlex 2018 - Dimensions and Facts